 President Lyndon Baines Johnson signs the 1964 Civil Rights Act while Dr. Martin Luther King, Jr. and others observe: July 2, 1964.

 Title VI, 42 U.S.C. § 2000d et seq., was enacted as part of the landmark Civil Rights Act of 1964.
 It prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance.
+Federal law also prohibits discrimination on the basis of sex, age, and disability.
 As President John F. Kennedy said in 1963:

 “Simple justice requires that public funds, to which all taxpayers of all races [colors, and national origins] contribute, not be spent in any fashion which encourages, entrenches, subsidizes or results in racial [color or national origin] discrimination.”